mtcbpdcdubai/Botpress-Workshop/documentation.md

 ## Introduction Node

-Right click anywhere on the studio, and click Standard node, you will see something like that:
+Right click anywhere on the studio, and click Standard node:
 ![image](https://github.com/user-attachments/assets/577ac5e9-f695-4c60-bc99-61f20a0cca6b)

 Move over to the "Standard1" text on your node and rename the node to "Introduction".
 This is the first building block of your bot.